Charged with a Federal Offense in Ohio? Call HMW Law

 The agents may spend months or years looking into a person they believe is involved in a federal offense.
 During this time, they gather evidence that they eventually hand over to a federal prosecutor.
 This information is what a U.S. Attorney will use to build their case and attempt to prove guilt beyond a reasonable doubt.

 Because of the amount of time investigators and prosecutors spend building their case, by the time a defendant knows they are being charged, the Government already has mounds of evidence against them.
 However, this doesn’t mean that the information the prosecution has is strong enough to meet their burden of proof.
 It also doesn’t mean that all the evidence was lawfully collected.

 This is why it’s important to retain legal representation right away.
 Our federal criminal lawyers can look for weaknesses in the prosecution’s case.

-Common Types of Federal Crimes
+What Are Common Types of Federal Crimes?

 HMW Law and our team of Cleveland federal criminal defense lawyers have the experience, resources, and professional network to handle virtually any type of federal criminal case.
+We’ll work hard to have charges dropped in your case, and if this isn’t possible, negotiating favorable plea agreements is something we’ve been very successful with in the past.

-We can help defend against these common federal criminal charges:
+Our federal criminal defense attorneys can help defend against these common federal criminal charges:

-- Child pornography: The illegal production, distribution, transportation, reception, accessing, or viewing of any sexually explicit content featuring someone under the age of 18.
+- Child pornography: The illegal production, distribution, transportation, reception, accessing, or viewing of any sexually explicit content featuring someone under the age of 18

-- Conspiracy: Plotting to commit another serious crime can be grounds for conspiracy charges, which may escalate to a federal offense.
+- Conspiracy: Plotting to commit another serious crime can be grounds for conspiracy charges, which may escalate to a federal offense

-- Drug crimes: Many drug crimes can be charged as federal crimes, such as drug trafficking or selling a considerably large amount of narcotics.
+- Drug crimes: Many drug crimes can be charged as federal crimes, such as drug trafficking or selling a considerably large amount of narcotics

 - Murder: The intentional taking of another’s life is one of the most serious federal crimes.
-You can be sure that the prosecution will do everything it can to secure a conviction.
+You can be sure that the prosecution will do everything it can to secure a conviction

-- Sex crimes: Violent sex crimes like aggravated sexual abuse or sexual abuse of a minor are often considered federal crimes because they are considered crimes in all 50 states.
+- Sex crimes: Violent sex crimes like aggravated sexual abuse or sexual abuse of a minor are often considered federal crimes because they are considered crimes in all 50 states

-- Tax crimes: Attempting to defraud the Internal Revenue Service (IRS) in any way can be a federal tax crime because the victim is a federal government agency.
+- Tax crimes: Attempting to defraud the Internal Revenue Service (IRS) in any way can be a federal tax crime because the victim is a federal government agency

-- Weapon crimes: It can be a federal crime to carry, purchase, sell, transport, or manufacture federally restricted deadly weapons, such as unregistered firearms.
+- Weapon crimes: It can be a federal crime to carry, purchase, sell, transport, or manufacture federally restricted deadly weapons, such as unregistered firearms

 Other commonly prosecuted federal crimes include: